 Sometimes a handicapped person wishes to come and needs to bring his/her caregiver.
 The cottages are friendly to the physically challenged, being able to accommodate the needs of those in wheelchairs.
 The bedroom has a queen size bed and there is a futon that opens up into a full size bed in the open space.

-Sometimes persons wish to bring their pets as a companion.
+Sometimes persons wish to bring their well-behaved pet(s) as a companion.

 Different people have different needs and we have tried to anticipate as many as possible.
 Even with someone sharing a cottage, solitude is easily accomplished with both the outside and inside space.
 The chapel and the library are also inside places of solitude which are available to you.

-You may stay as long as you are scheduled.
-Some have come for a single overnight and some have come for months for a much-needed sabbatical.
-It is quite varied and related to your own individual need.
+You may stay as long as you are scheduled for up to one month maximum.
+Some have come for a single overnight.
 Also, we are open year round, so a longer stay would never be interrupted.

 No. We believe the Spirit is your director.
 By entering the silence of solitude with an open mind and heart, we believe the Spirit will lead you.

 We are located one hour southwest of St. Louis in the Ozark highlands.
 From Interstate 270 take Highway 30 west for 31 miles.
 At the Lonedell crossroads where the Mobil station is, turn right onto Highway N and travel 1.2 miles.
 At West Linda Lane turn left and travel 1.6 miles.
 Our driveway on the left has no fence and is wide and graveled.
 Near the driveway is a sign saying Windridge Solitude .
-If you don't see a sign, travel a bit further past other gravel driveways.
 Once you see the sign, turn left onto the driveway.
 Park in the very first gravel lot to the right and walk to the big house and ring the doorbell.
 We will be waiting for you.

 Yes.
 It works like this: You can make a monetary donation of any amount to Windridge Solitude (just contact us at email@example.com regarding your request and send payment to 1932 West Linda Lane, Lonedell, MO 63060) and we will print a certificate indicating the amount given.
 This amount will act as cash and will go toward whatever length of time the person wishes to stay.
 We can send the certificate to you for you to give to the person you wish or we can send it directly to the person.
 The certificate will indicate an expiration date of one year from your donation.
 The person receiving the gift certificate is responsible for scheduling time at Windridge Solitude.